 Future Garden Projects

-Here’s a sneaky peek at the wine bottle screen we’ve also been working on.
-I’ll be doing a blog post on this next year when it’s finished as well as a post on how I made the solar chandelier above the bistro set.
+Here’s a sneaky peek at the DIY wine bottle screen we’ve also been working on, and take a look at how I made the DIY solar chandelier above the bistro set.
 We’ve also got plans for a man cave, secret garden and vegetable plot.